 vGIS supports external GNSS and RTK devices for added precision.
 Using vGIS with a GNSS antenna makes for an effortless experience that requires no calibration and guarantees accurate positioning.

 First, you'll need to install the GNSS app.
 Each vendor provides its own apps for GNSS management (e.g. Eos Tools, Zeno Connect, Trimble Mobile).
 For Android devices, you'll need to update the Mock Location to connect to your GNSS.
 Next, enable your GNSS/RTK device by connecting it to your phone or tablet using Bluetooth or cable and running the required background app (examples of configuration include Eos, Leica, and Trimble).

 Once connected, launch vGIS Utilities.
-From the main menu, click options and then "GNSS" and select "High-Precision GNSS/RTK" from the "Positioning mode" field.
-Make sure the "Enable GNSS elevation" option is ON.
-Lastly, set the antenna offset with respect to your device (Fig. 1).
+From the main menu, make sure the GNSS option is ON (Fig 1).
+Lastly, set the antenna offset and tilt compensation with respect to your device under Options -> GNSS (Fig. 2-3).